zerollzeng/tensorrt-zoo/README.md

 - [ ] find some interesting things can done with tiny tensorrt :dancer::dancer::dancer:

 # System requirements
-CUDA version >= 9.0 is fully test.
-8.0 might also work but didn't test.
+CUDA version >= 10.0 is fully test

-TensorRT 5.1.5.0
+TensorRT 6.0+, 5.1.5 is in other branch

 OPENCV version >= 3.0, only use for read/write images and some basic image processing. so version 2.x might work but didn't test'.

 # yolov3 sample
 see README.md in yolov3

-Caffe features not currently supported by TensorRT include:
-Deconvolution groups
-Dilated convolutions
-PReLU
-Leaky ReLU
-Scale, other than per-channel scaling
-ElementWise (Eltwise) with more than two inputs